Kay Francis … Marjorie ‘Mudge’ Scott

 On May 17, 1940, Kay Francis made note of a most unusual circumstance in her diary.
 “Made up with Jack Warner!” she exclaimed, nearly three-years after their bitter financial battle over Kay’s career with the studio.

-Kay Francis had reigned as the top star at Warner Brothers from 1934-1937, after which her career steadily declined at the hands of the Warner Brothers executives so anxious to dispose of her services.
-Her legal battle with the studio in the fall of 1937 had left both parties with a deserved bitterness, which forced the studio to pull out all the stops to get Kay to quit.
-She refused, and fought the studio for her $5,250 weekly salary, the highest of any Hollywood star.
+Kay Francis had reigned as the top star at Warner Brothers from 1932-1937, after which her career steadily declined at the hands of the Warner Brothers executives so anxious to dispose of her services.
+Her legal battle with the studio in the fall of 1937 had left both parties with an understandable bitterness, which forced the studio to pull out all the stops to get Kay to quit.
+She refused, and fought the studio for her $5,250 weekly salary, the highest of any Warners star.
 In the end, both parties lost.
 Kay’s career had suffered some serious unfixable damage, but she won out on the money, which she made clear was more important to her than any ridiculous B programmers.

 By 1942, however, things had turned around.
 While it was clear Kay’s days as a top female star were over, she was still fairly popular, considering she was a free-lance actress who hated publicity, using every possible opportunity to avoid it.
 So when Warner Brothers’ new contract star, Walter Huston, insisted on Kay’s casting in his first film under contract, they had no choice but to hire Kay back.